lizard-demon/bhopblox/README.md

 ### Quick Start Summary

 1. **Launch the app** from a Reddit post by clicking "Play" on the splash screen
-2. **Browse the 6 available voxel worlds** through the authentic Minecraft-style block interface
+2. **View the world information** including leaderboard and description through the authentic Minecraft-style interface
-3. **Select a voxel world** by clicking on it to see it highlighted in bright green with audio confirmation
+3. **Click "Play 'Voxel World Adventure'"** to launch the WebAssembly voxel engine
-4. **Click "INITIALIZE WORLD"** to load the WebAssembly voxel engine infrastructure
+4. **Experience the 3D engine** with loaded world data, player state, and generative windchime music
-5. **Experience the engine canvas** with block-themed background, world data loading, and generative ambient music
+5. **Use the remix feature** to create custom versions of the world with your own titles and descriptions
-6. **Press ESC or click "◀ EXIT"** to return to the world selection interface
+6. **Press ESC or click "◀ EXIT"** to return to the main interface

-**Note**: The game features a complete voxel world browsing experience with working WebAssembly engine integration - the WASM voxel engine loads successfully, displays a functional 3D canvas with world data and player state loaded into memory, and provides the technical foundation for voxel world rendering with community features.
+**Note**: The game features a complete WebAssembly 3D engine infrastructure - the WASM voxel engine (voxels.wasm + voxels.js) loads successfully, displays a functional 3D canvas with world data and player state loaded into memory, and provides the technical foundation for voxel speedrunning with community leaderboard integration.

 ### Audio Experience